clebert/cybernaut/docs/api-reference/exports/define-element.md

 });
 ```

-*Note: If the specified `selector` points to more than one element, then a specific element can be selected using the `index` parameter.*
+*Note: If the specified `selector` matches more than one element, an individual element can be selected using the `index` parameter.*